 For the traditional student, many of the courses take place on campus with some of the course requirements completed on-line.
 Each instructor determines how much of the course work may take place through D2L At this time the only nursing course offered in the on-line format is NURS 1221 Introduction to Nursing.

 Please refer to the current admission fees for cost per credit hour.
 In addition there will be lab fees, uniforms, books, standardized testing fees and OSBI fees.

-Our Academic Advisor, Brenda Brent (974-2728) or email@example.com will evaluate your transcript for official recognition of courses that will transfer to UCO and courses remaining for the nursing department.
+Our Academic Advisor, Ashley Weingart (974-2727) or firstname.lastname@example.org will evaluate your transcript for official recognition of courses that will transfer to UCO and courses remaining for the nursing department.